samiiraryal/Smart-Lab-Management-System/client-server/readme.md

 --crash reporting is now more detailed with app name and host name

 --added weight metrics in rules to better predict the condition

+--added the prolonged period of time (1-2 hours) on high usage to suggest for maintenace